tim-wang-285/595_webmap_njrail/index.md

 ### Map of rail station walking buffers in the Newark, Jersey City, Hoboken area.
 Colors indicate percentage of people traveling to work on public transit.

+Size of station circles indicate the number of trains that stop at that station in a week.

 <img src="nyc_area_with_acs_v2.png" height="800">

 Interactive Map for the Entire State of New Jersey